-Mejiro Cultural Village 目白文化村 めじろぶんかむら was a luxury residential area (高級住宅街) said to be modeled after Beverly Hills (source).
-I will provide some of the general details, but if you are interested in the details of this development, I suggest you refer to the following website, which is quite comprehensive:
+Mejiro Cultural Village 目白文化村 めじろぶんかむら (Mejiro Bunkamura) was a luxury residential area 高級住宅街 said to be modeled after Beverly Hills (source).
+I will provide the general information, but if you’re interested in more details, let me refer you to the following comprehensive website:

 Where: Mejiro Cultural Village is located in Shinjuku ward, west of Mejiro Station (of the JR Yamanote line), and north of Nakai and Shimo-Ochiai stations (of the Seibu-Shinjuku Line).

 When: The village was built in the 1920s; many of the houses were destroyed during World War II.
-Constructions occurred in the following stages:
+Constructions occurred in five stages:

 - 1923: 第二文化村 Second cultural village

 This is an outline of the Meiji Cultural Village; the colors correspond to the colored sections on the map from following site: 目白文化村.

 (See also the “Tokyo urban design” map at bottom.)

 - Old photos of Mejiro Cultural Village houses: 再現・目白文化村を散歩する吉屋信子。 [気になる下落合]